 So, give it a try.
 Put “The Power of Errors to Make Thinking Visible” on the agenda of your next professional conversation.
 To prepare, create a mind map (similar to the chart above or in a format of your choosing) of your error solving process.
 Share it with your peers and ask them to create a mind map of their error solving processes.
 The formats and content of each mind map will vary and will open up lively discussions about what it can look like, sound like, and feel like to notice and solve an error.

 Next, take it to your classroom.
 When you stumble over a word, miscalculate an algorithm, or fail to demonstrate an effective pirouette, share the “error experience” with your students.

 Then, ask the students to do the same thing.

-The mind map of one of my graduate students connected his error to the physical response, sound, inner thoughts, and images of a mis-kicked soccer ball.
+The mind map of one of my graduate students connected his error to the physical response, sound, inner thoughts, and images of a poorly kicked soccer ball.
 This connection allowed him to understand what it felt like to make an error and how the error, in his words, “wasn’t just a mistake, it was a call to action”.
 Even at this late stage of his academic career, he was astounded by this new perspective on errors.